Find help

 Beyond Blue provides telephone, online, and email counselling for people going through a tough time.

-BeyondNow is app for creating a safety plan that the user can work through when they’re experiencing suicidal thoughts, feelings, distress or crisis.
+BeyondNow is an app for creating a safety plan that the user can work through when they’re experiencing suicidal thoughts, feelings, distress or crisis.

 BITE BACK is a youth-focused program that uses positive psychology activities to improve resilience and wellbeing.